Genomics and Precision Health

 Predicting cancer risks and the Australian Cancer Risk Study

-The stream is building cutting-edge, evidence-based risk prediction tools for potential future risk-tailored cancer control interventions.
+The stream is building and evaluating cutting-edge cancer risk predictions for potential future risk-based cancer control interventions.
 In particular, the stream leads the Australian Cancer Risk Study, an innovative program to harness the potential of genomics for improved risk prediction and early detection for the four most common cancers in Australia: breast, prostate, melanoma, and colorectal cancers.
-In collaboration with a multidisciplinary team of world-leading researchers, consumers, health professionals, and policy stakeholders, the study will produce evidence-based recommendations for effective and sustainable genomics-informed cancer screening and early detection programs to help reduce the burden of cancer.
-This research program is funded by a $3m grant from the Australian government’s Medical Research Future Fund, and will also generate a new lasting cancer-focused resource of Australian genomic data within the 45 and Up Study.
+In collaboration with a multidisciplinary team of world-leading researchers, consumers, health professionals, and policy stakeholders, the Study is developing evidence-based recommendations to help reduce the burden of cancer.
+This research program is funded by a $3M grant from the Australian government’s Medical Research Future Fund, and has also generated a new lasting cancer-focused resource of Australian genomic data within the 45 and Up Study.

 Uncovering cancer journey patterns